solomonakinyemi/using_eval_python/README.md

 4. Use the "eval" feature to evaluate/execute the code at run time to provide the desired effect

 To run:
-1. Clone the repository
+1. Clone the repository: git@github.com:solomonakinyemi/using_eval_python.git
-2. cd into the directory
+2. Navigate into the directory where the files are stored
-3. activate the virtual environment: source bin/activate
+3. Activate the virtual environment: source bin/activate
-4. run the code: python eval_test.py
+4. Run the code: python eval_test.py